dotkam.com stats

 zx-spectrum Sinclair Basic

 where every line had to have a number, and the usual increment was 10.
 Quickly my favourite commands became “peek”, “poke” and “randomize” which worked directly with the memory (absolute addresses).
 And although I felt like a memory King, something was missing.
 I figured out what it was after I bought a system program that exposed me to something much more powerful than Basic – it was 8-bit Assembly language, the language that Zilog Z80 talked natively.
-Therefore me together with Z80, could control pretty much everything in the Speccy kindom.
+Therefore me together with Z80, could control pretty much everything in the Speccy kingdom.
 That was awesome!

 Here is an example on how you’d print a line of text to the screen in Speccy’s native language: